WHO IS AARON?

 Aaron leads the unique trio, Aaron Dolman's Here to Help, in which he is joined by two vocalists: Sarah Rossy and Eugénie Jobin.
-The group's first album, Are You Here to Help?, was released in March of 2022 and premiered with a concert at the OFF Festival de Jazz de Montréal for which the group won the François-Marcaurelle Award.
+The group's first album, Are You Here to Help?, was released in March of 2022.
+The group was awarded the François-Marcaurelle Award for their album launch performance at L'OFF Festival de Jazz de Montréal.
 The album is a journey into the primordially evocative quality of drums and the human voice—brought into sharp focus by the group’s strikingly minimalistic instrumentation.
 Aaron’s compositions and lyrics blur the line between notated and improvised music, and probe the expressive power of giving and taking Space.
 In his own words: “This is music about Space.
 The space between each note, each word, each breath.
 Between what was, what is, and what could be.
 The gentle potency of silence.
 This is music about the spaces that hold the ones we love and that are left empty when they are lost.”
-LISTEN to the album or WATCH the album trailer to learn more about the project.
-The group's EPK can be found HERE.

 //